 Note 2 (on 1.3.12 i): The restriction on the usage of genetically modified trees has been adopted by the PEFC General Assembly based on the Precautionary Principle.
-Until enough scientific data on genetically modified trees indicates that impacts on human and animal health and the environment are equivalent

-COPYRIGHT Last saved: 16/04/2021 2:23 PM to, or more positive than, those presented by trees genetically improved by traditional methods, no genetically modified trees will be used.
+Until enough scientific data on genetically modified trees indicates that impacts on human and animal health and the environment are equivalent to, or more positive than, those presented by trees genetically improved by traditional methods, no genetically modified trees will be used.